 Particle Board is known as a wood panel that is exceedingly dense, affordably priced and versatile due to its core being filled with large particles and exquisite particles found within the sanded exteriors.
 As a result, it is also known as chipboard.

-Particle Board is identified for its bonded strength and a more uniform material than plywood.
+Particle Board is identified for its bonded strength and a more uniform material.
 As a result, it has a wide variety of uses, i.e shelving for sheds, garages, and applications where it is covered, but not to be used in areas that attract moisture, it also comes overlaid with melamine.

 If you are searching for this versatile material within our quality range, we offer Standard Particle Board, Highly Moisture Resistant (HMR) and General Purpose Particle Board Flooring.